Battle of the Falkland Islands: British intelligence during the battle

-However, in 1925 a German naval officer, Franz von Rintelen, interviewed Admiral William Reginald Hall, Director of the Admiralty's Naval Intelligence Division (NID), and was informed that Spee's squadron had been lured towards the British battlecruisers by means of a fake signal sent in a German naval code broken by British cryptographers.
-(Similarly, on 14 March 1915, SMS Dresden was intercepted by British ships while taking on coal at sea in a location identified by NID codebreakers.)
+However, in 1925 a German naval officer and senior Kriegsmarine spy, Franz von Rintelen, interviewed Admiral William Reginald Hall, Director of the Admiralty's Naval Intelligence Division (NID), and was informed that Spee's squadron had been lured towards the British battlecruisers by means of a fake signal sent in a German naval code broken by British cryptographers and sent on a purloined German telegraph form.
+(Similarly, on 14 March 1915, SMS Dresden was intercepted by British ships in the Battle of Más a Tierra while taking on coal at sea in a location identified by NID codebreakers.)

 Scharnhorst wreck

 The wreck of Scharnhorst was discovered on 4 December 2019, approximately 98 nmi southeast of Stanley at a depth of 1610 m.